 - Heavy cream - do not substitute half and half.

 - Bourbon - there isn't enough to get drunk on this cake, unless you drink a glass while making this cheesecake :-).
+If you prefer no alcohol, you can leave it out.

 - Sugar - you want regular granulated sugar.
 Don't substitute with coconut sugar, it won't come out the same.